LuccaLinguine/NackademinLaborationPython/README.md

 # NackademinLaborationPython
-This repository is for a school assignment where we practice and learn how to use Python.
+This repository is for a school assignment where we practice and learn how to use Python, GitHub and Jupyter.